tjelvar-olsson/biologists-guide-to-computing/source/data-visualisation.rst

 scripting language designed to plot data and mathematical functions, it is particularly good at depicting three-dimensional data.  `R
 <https://www.r-project.org/>`_ is a statistical scripting language, with
 built-in support for data visualisation.
-The default plots in R are not beautiful, furthermore it can be difficult to customise them.
-However the `ggplot2 <http://ggplot2.org/>`_ R package overcomes this problem by making visually pleasing figures as well as making it easy to visualise the data using different types of plots.
+Plotting in R is further enhanced by the `ggplot2 <http://ggplot2.org/>`_ package which makes it easy to produce visually pleasing figures.
+A particularly exiting feature of ggplot is that it simplifies the process visualising data using different types of plots.

 In this chapter we will be using R and ggplot to visualise and understand Anderson's